KillahPotatoes/KP-Liberation/README.md

 ### 0.955
 * Added: Some small aesthetic things for the buildlist
 * Fixed: Production and Logistic Overview wasn't usable in normal UI scale
+* Fixed: The RHS "Mk.V SOC" boat got no recycle action due to the mounted static weapons

 ### 0.954
 * Added: Some small aesthetic things for the buildlist